Degrees, Majors, and Concentrations

 Change of Major/Program of Study

-A graduate (nondoctoral) student matriculated in a certificate/degree program who would like to enroll in a different graduate program, after consulting with their academic advisor, must apply to the intended program by submitting the following:
+A graduate (nondoctoral) student matriculated in a certificate/degree program who would like to enroll in a different graduate program, after consulting with their career and academic coach, must apply to the intended program by submitting the Change of Major form.

 Previously awarded transfer credit awards are subject to change as a result of a program change.
 Students on financial aid or an international student visa are responsible for understanding the impact that results from a program change.

 Doctoral students must consult with their program director or designee.

 Graduate and doctoral students matriculated in a degree program that offers concentrations must declare one concentration.
 This can be done at the time of application to the program as part of the admissions process.
 Students also may complete the appropriate form in consultation with their career and academic coach or academic program designee.
 Students who wish to pursue a customized specialization must seek prior approval from the academic program director.